• Skip to primary navigation

 Not because the task itself is onerous, but because, as a professional group, we offer such a wide range of hourly rates and there isn’t yet an industry standard.

+Our freelance pricing strategies differ tremendously.
 While new freelance health writers might feel compelled to under quote their services when they’re first starting out, even the most experienced health writers may be uncertain how to quote.
-Here are some key considerations when you’re quoting for your projects.
+Quoting effectively involves understanding the pros and cons of hourly rates versus fixed fees.
+So here are some key considerations when you’re quoting for your projects.

 How will you quote: Hourly or project?